 - Hand pruning shears suit better for trimming pruning smaller stems of about ½ inches in diameter and less.
 These pruning shears are mostly good for light pruning.

 - Pruning saws are diverse pruning tools.
 They can have curved or straight, short or long blades.
 The thickness and cutting applications also differ a lot.
+Also, there are electric models, which can be charged with a generator.
 So, it’s not a problem to find the pruning saws that you require exactly.

 - A chainsaw is a great tool for mature birches.
 They can easily deal with large branches and diseased and dead parts of the tree.
 You can also get a motorized chainsaw as a super-handy tool.